Menu Close

 The marzipan from Lübeck

-When you are in Lübeck, you should buy marzipanthat's just the way it is!
-Johann Georg Niederegger (1777-1856) founded the family business that still produces the famous Lübeck marzipan today.
-Initially, the marzipan was supplied to kings and tsars, but today, fortunately, anyone can shop for marzipan!
+When in Lübeck, you have to buy marzipan, that's it!
+Johann Georg Niederegger (1777-1856) founded the family business that still produces the famous marzipan from Lübeck.
+Originally, marzipan was supplied to kings and tsars, but today, fortunately, anyone is free to shop for marzipan!

-Originally they were crusaders who brought sugar and almonds from the Orient.
-The only people allowed to handle sugar and spices were pharmacists.
-With the advent of the profession of sugar baker, these restrictions were lifted, and when it also became possible to produce sugar from the sugar beet, it became possible for several layers of society to enjoy the marvellous marzipan.
+Originally, Crusaders brought sugar and almonds from the Orient.
+The only people allowed to handle sugar and spices were apothecaries.
+With the advent of the profession of sugar baker, restrictions were lifted, and when it became possible to make sugar from sugar beet, it became possible for several strata of society to enjoy the marvellous marzipan.
 Today, anyone can discover this marvellous marzipan at Niederegger.

 Marsipan i världsklass